 The Echo allows users to make calls to other Echo devices or devices running the Alexa app.
 The new Echo models have the same calling feature, allowing users to call phone numbers in the United States, Mexico, and Canada.
 Users can also send text messages to any device that has the Alexa app.

 Users can also use the “drop-in” feature to instantly speak through any connected Echo device in their home, so if you want to remind your roommate to put their dirty plate in the dishwasher, you no longer need to pound on their door.
 Later this year, Alexa will have the ability to make Skype calls.
 Echo devices like the Echo and Echo Plus will be able to make voice calls, while devices like the Echo Show will be able to make video calls as well.

 Pricing and availability

-The second-generation Echo costs $100 for a cloth-covered model or $120 for a model with a finish (note: sometimes you can find it on sale for $85).
-The 2nd gen Echo Plus costs $150 (and you can get a free smart bulb with your Echo Plus 2nd gen for a limited time).
+The second-generation Echo costs $120 for a model with a finish (note: sometimes you can find it on sale for $85).
+The (and you can get a free smart bulb with your Echo Plus 2nd gen for a limited time).or

 The main differences between the Echo and Echo Plus is that the Echo Plus sounds better, has a built-in smart hub and temperature sensor, and costs $50 more than the original Echo.
 If you’re just seeking an introductory Alexa speaker, consider either the Echo or the lower-priced Echo Dot ($50), which does just about everything the Echo does, but for cheaper.
 The biggest factor to consider is smart-home integration.
 If you don’t have an array of smart devices to manage and don’t need to the boost in sound, then the Echo should suffice.
 For those who want to unite everything in their home through one device and who don’t already have a smart home hub, the Echo Plus 2nd gen is a better choice.